 As Senior Fellow Romane Rozencwajg became friends with many newly arrived people in France and saw that, as a result of the state not providing enough resources, newcomers were ending up on the streets.
-Knowing that their living situations were unstable and sometimes catastrophic convinced Romane, along with some friends, that it was up to them to create the society in which they wanted to live in.
+Knowing that their living situations were unstable and sometimes catastrophic convinced Romane, along with some friends, that it was up to them to shape the society they wanted to live in.

-Solidary Communes (Colocations Solidaires) hopes to show people that you can take matters into your own hands and inspire them to participate.
+Solidary Communes (Colocations Solidaires) hopes to show people that you can take matters into your own hands and inspire people to participate.

-Romane has been volunteering in an student-led organization that aimed to create social ties between newly arrived asylum seekers and refugees and locals.
-To do that, they organized activities where everybody could meet and do things together, foster friendships and build a social network.
+Romane has been volunteering in an student-led organization that aimed to create social ties between newly arrived asylum seekers, refugees and locals.
+To do so, they organized activities where everybody could meet and do things together, foster friendships and build a social network.
 However, organization reached a point where they realized it was not possible for people to engage in social relationships if they did not have housing security on the long term.

 Therefore, they created a new program that aims at contacting students living in shared houses and people living in communes, asking if they have an available room and if they are ready to pay a little bit more rent.
 The goal is to offer the room to an asylum seeker/refugee.
 If they can, the individual pays a part of the rent, and the organization meets the rest of the rent.
 It offers long-term solutions to people who need it to deal with their administrative situation, find a job, etc.

 Romane worked through the organization Terre d’Ancrages to make his Action Project possible.